mellowzy365/CS1.6-ModernWarfare-2/README.md

 RAM : 2gb or more

-GPU : Nvidia GeForce 7025 and better
+GPU : 4GB VRAM or better

 CPU : 2.90 GHz